rickellis/Arch-Linux-Install-Guide/README.md

 	shred -vfz -n 5 /dev/sd*

-__IMPORTANT:__ _Make sure you are pointing to the partition you want to overwrite.
-The above are just examples_

 ### Partition the drive
-There are a number of tools available.
+There are a number of tools available on Arch by default.
 This is how to do it using parted.

 __NOTE:__ _Since we're using LVM we only need two drive partitions.
 The first is a boot partition (If you're dual booting with Windows then you will already have a boot partition that can be shared with your Linux installation, so you can skip creating it), the second is the root partition where our LVM will live._

-	parted /dev/sda
+	parted /dev/sd*
 	(parted) mklabel gpt
 	(parted) mkpart primary 1MiB 512MiB name 1 boot
 	(parted) mkpart primary 512MiB 100% name 2 root